prettydiff/wisdom/performance_frontend.md

 <!-- cspell: words protobuf, SODIMM, unminified, WHATWG, Xeon -->

-In a personal project I am able to load my application as fast as **104ms**.
+In a personal project I am able to load my application as fast as **99ms**.
 This application displays as the equivalent of an operating system GUI with 7 windows open with full state restoration.
 This document discusses how I did it and what that means for human engagement.
+I have listed screenshots of the performance graph at the bottom of the document.

 ## Raw Data
 All speed measurements obtained from the *Performance* tab of Chrome Developer Tools and payload sizes obtained form the *Network* tab.